You want to change the world – so here’s how.

 Satisfactory progress in the social work major

-To be considered a candidate for graduation with the Bachelor of Science in Social Work degree, you must meet the requirements for satisfactory progress in the program, including earning a minimum of a C grade in each social work course and maintaining an overall 2.5 GPA.
+To graduate with the Bachelor of Science in Social Work degree, you must meet the requirements for satisfactory progress in the program, including earning a minimum of a C grade in each social work course and maintaining an overall 2.5 GPA.
 Complete information about other satisfactory progress requirements and about program policies and procedures are set forth in the Student Handbook of the Social Work Department.
 Students may review the handbook at any time and will receive a personal copy when they are formally admitted to the program.

 Four-year curriculum plan

 Study in the liberal arts is the foundation for the social work major.
 During the first two years (before admission to the social work program), you should complete the general education basic communication and lower-level distribution requirements set forth for all Bethel College students in the academic catalog.
 Upper-level general education requirements are completed in the junior or senior year.